About the Program

 Steering Committee

-Members for the 2022 round include:
+Members for the 2022 round included:

 • Benjamin Brake, Director General, Digital and Data Policy, German Federal Ministry for Digital and Transport